Wachbataillon

 The Wachbataillon (full name: Wachbataillon beim Bundesministerium der Verteidigung [WachBtl BMVg], lit.
-'Guard Battalion at the Federal Ministry of Defence') is the German Bundeswehr's honour guard.
-The Wachbataillon number about 1,000 soldiers stationed in Berlin.
+'Guard Battalion at the Federal Ministry of Defence') is an infantry unit of the Bundeswehr.

+Its two missions are providing military honors—for both the Federation and the Bundeswehr—and protecting the facilities and official seats of the Federal Government and the Federal President during state of tension or state of defence.

 It consists of seven active companies (see list below) and belongs to the Streitkräftebasis (Joint Service Support Command) of the Bundeswehr.
 The soldiers of the Wachbataillon often refer to themselves as Protter or Protokollsoldaten, meaning protocol soldiers.